alarm-redist/fifty-states/analyses/SC_cd_2020/doc_SC_cd_2020.md

 ## Simulation Notes
-We sample 20,000 districting plans across two independent runs of the SMC algorithm, and then thin the sample down to 5,000 plans.
+We sample 6,000 districting plans across two independent runs of the SMC algorithm.
 We set the population tempering at 0.05 to avoid bottlenecks.
-More plans simulations than usual were necessary to improve the convergence of the SMC.
+We then remove all plans that do not contain any district that has both a BVAP of over 30% and an average voteshare that is more Democratic than Republican.
+This remove occurs after verifying that such plans comprise less than 1% of the 6,000 plans.
+We then thin the sample down to exactly 5,000 plans.